 Keepers of the Legacy

-Ellsworth gallery owners embrace a chance to manage the estate of William and Emily Muir, prolific artists whose substantial contributons continue to impress
+Ellsworth gallery owners Karin and Michael Wilkes embrace a chance to manage the estate of William and Emily Muir, two prolific artists whose substantial contributions continue to impress.

-Last Christmas, Karin Wilkes’ husband, Michael, gave her a present that made her smile.
-It was an autobiography of artist Emily Muir, who together with her husband and fellow artist William Muir lived for decades in Stonington and became ensconced in life on the Deer Isle peninsula.
+Last Christmas, Wilkes’ husband gave her a present that made her smile.
+It was an autobiography of artist Emily Muir, who with her husband and fellow artist William, lived for decades in Stonington, Maine, and became ensconced in life on the Deer Isle peninsula.

-Karin Wilkes never met Emily Muir, who survived her husband by nearly 40 years and died in 2003 at the age of 99.
-But as the owners of the Courthouse Gallery Fine Arts in Ellsworth, the Wilkeses had been interested in the Muirs for some time.
+Wilkes never met Emily, who survived her husband by nearly 40 years and died in 2003 at the age of 99.
+But as the owners of Courthouse Gallery Fine Arts in Ellsworth, the Wilkeses had been interested in the Muirs for some time.

-The Wilkeses jumped at the chance, and their first show of the work, “Emily & Bill: The Muir Estate,” went on display at their gallery last month.
+The Wilkeses jumped at the opportunity, and their first show of the work, “Emily & Bill: The Muir Estate,” went on display at their Gallery last month.

 The collection numbers hundreds of paintings, sculptures and drawings — so many that the Wilkeses built a shelving system in a storage room in one of the buildings on the Courthouse property.

-“We’re having good success to start with,” Karin Wilkes said.
-“People know who [the Muirs] are and are familiar with the work and excited to see some on the market.”
+“We’re having good success to start,” Wilkes said.
+“People know who the Muirs are, and they are familiar with the work and excited to see the artworks available for sale.”

 All of the work is for sale with the exception of William Muir’s sculptures, which are slated to go to museums.
-Not all of the pieces are signed or dated, but the Courthouse Gallery created an estate stamp to verify the source of each piece.
+Not all of the pieces are signed or dated, but the Gallery created an estate stamp to verify the source of each artwork.

 The Muirs settled in Stonington in 1939.
 They painted (Emily in oils, both in watercolor), sculpted (William did large-scale work, Emily did smaller pieces), designed homes (Emily is said to have worked on more than 40 homes in the area) and created mosaics (Emily again).

-“Emily dabbled in everything, the ceramics, the architecture, the painting, watercolors, oils,” Karin Wilkes said.
-“One of her best-known works is the beautiful mosaic in the entryway of the Farnsworth Art Museum.”
+“Emily dabbled in everything, ceramics, architecture, painting, watercolors, oils,” Wilkes said.
+“One of her best-known works is the beautiful mosaic gracing an entrance at the Farnsworth Art Museum in Rockland, Maine.”

-Although the Courthouse exhibit reveals the breadth of the work, the variety of which is familiar to those who have seen it in Maine, William Muir is recalled primarily as a sculptor while Emily Muir was known for her paintings.
+Although the Courthouse exhibit reveals the breadth of the work, the variety of which is familiar to those who have seen it in Maine, William Muir was a nationally know sculptor when he died in his prime.
+Emily Muir was best known for her paintings.

-In fact, William Muir had a national reputation as a sculptor.
-In 1953 alone, Karin Wilkes said, his sculpture was displayed in shows at the Metropolitan Museum of Art and the Whitney Museum in New York, the Pennsylvania Academy, the Detroit Institute and at Bowdoin, Colby and Dartmouth colleges in Maine and New Hampshire.
+In 1953 alone, William’s sculpture were displayed in shows at the Metropolitan Museum of Art and the Whitney Museum in New York, the Pennsylvania Academy, the Detroit Institute and at Bowdoin, Colby, and Dartmouth colleges in Maine and New Hampshire.

-Yet the estate collection includes many of his watercolors, most of which were painted during the couple’s travels outside of Maine, such as his “Old Faithful,” and sketches, such as a series of drawings of daily life at the Brunswick Naval Air Station.
+The estate collection includes many of William’s watercolors, most of which were painted during the couple’s travels outside of Maine, such as “Old Faithful,” and sketches, such as a series of drawings and pastels of daily life at the Brunswick Naval Air Station.

 The Emily Muir paintings in the estate are of interior scenes and landscapes and portraits of daily life.
 She painted typical Maine scenes as in “Getting Bait Aboard,” a loosely constructed image of men loading a lobster boat, and quirky Maine scenes such as “Stonington Christmas Parade” in which a line of adults and children, including one child dressed as a goose, seems to wait in anticipation of the big winter event.
 In the background of the parade painting is what appears to be William Muir’s real-life stonecutter monument in Stonington.